apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     effect due to TLS handshake timeout when there are too many in-flight TLS handshakes.
 Set it to something like 250 is good enough to avoid herd effect.

+* *learner.asyncSending*
+  (Java system property: **zookeeper.learner.asyncSending**) (Java system property: **learner.asyncSending**)(Added for backward compatibility) **New in 3.7.0:**
+  The sending and receiving packets in Learner were done synchronously in a critical section.
+An untimely network issue could cause the followers to hang (see [ZOOKEEPER-3575](https://issues.apache.org/jira/browse/ZOOKEEPER-3575) and [ZOOKEEPER-4074](https://issues.apache.org/jira/browse/ZOOKEEPER-4074)).
+The new design moves sending packets in Learner to a separate thread and sends the packets asynchronously.
+The new design is enabled with this parameter (learner.asyncSending).
+  The default is false.
 <a name="sc_clusterOptions"></a>

 #### Cluster Options